Home ยป Framlingham Castle: a Tudor castle in the Suffolk countryside

-Framlingham Castle in Suffolk is famous for its imposing fortified walls and for being home to, among others, Mary Tudor the Bloody.
-Today it is run by English Heritage and can be visited.
+Framlingham Castle in Suffolk is famous for its imposing fortified walls and for being home to, among others, Mary Tudor, known as the Bloody.
+Today, it is run by English Heritage and can be visited.
 I recommend choosing a sunny day to appreciate it at its best and to be able to picnic on the large green lawn inside the walls.

 Framlingham Castle attractions